I get excited when I hear someone wants to start a service business.

 Once your client agrees to your terms of service in writing, you have a work contract you can reference if confusion arises.

-When you draft your first terms of service, you don’t have to cover every possible scenario that could develop.
+When you draft your first terms of service, you don’t have to cover every possible scenario related to content marketing for small businesses.

 Rather, think of your terms of service as a “living” document you can update with: